bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Minor issues, to be investigated while production is on master before Gatsby.
 * tips hand in garryowen for score
-* Do I really want scene activation to work as it does, where you need to go next, then previous, before hitting selected verse that is not the start of scene?

 # Easy tasks
 * Slider verse select ranges don't really align with hover ranges.